Save Yourself from Hot Hot Heat

 - Heavy sweating

-The second type if heat exhaustion is caused by lack of salt.
+The second type of heat exhaustion is caused by a lack of salt.
 The symptoms include:

 - Muscle cramps & spasms